-The V&A holds the national collection of British portrait miniatures – a unique watercolour art form which developed during the reign of Henry VIII.
-Miniatures were particularly popular during the reign of Queen Victoria, before the rise of photography.
-The collection contains over 2000 portrait miniatures, including examples from around the world.
+The V&A holds the national collection of British portrait miniatures - a unique watercolour art form which developed during the reign of Henry VIII.
+Miniatures were popular as portable images of loved ones until the the rise of photography in the mid 19th century.
+The collection contains over 2000 portrait miniatures from both Britain and Europe.

 Watch how portrait miniatures would have been made – from the mixing of pigments, to the delicate imitation of jewels.

 See more 'How was it made?' films on our YouTube channel.